2018 Santa Barbara County High School

 - Food is provided for students during the Charrette and for those attending the Jury Review.

-- Student designers must arrange to be dismissed from regular classes the day of the charrette and have transportation to and from the event site.
+- Designers must arrange to be dismissed from regular classes the day of the Charrette and for transportation to and from the event site.

 - This is an “open book” competition.
-You may bring reference materials, including your phone, tablet, or laptop.
+You may bring reference materials, even Google.